Amisha5/CRUD_operations_In_ADO.NET/README.md

 # CRUD_operations_In_ADO.NET
-I this Repository, I Added CRUD(Create, Retrieve, Update, Delete) operations on Employee database table using ADO.NET .
+In this Repository, I have performed CRUD(CREATE, READ, UPDATE, DELETE) operations on Employee database table using ADO.NET .